What can I expect from seeing a me as a psychotherapist and/or hypnotherapist?

 I run a full time practice in Salisbury, Wiltshire along with my husband Stewart Mustard.
 I am a fully qualified Hypnotherapist, Psychotherapist, Counsellor and Life Coach.
 I have been in practice for over 25 years and so you can be confident that you are consulting a highly experienced professional.
 Through my career, I gained extensive experience in the field of mental health: working within Social Services, National Health Service & voluntary sector.

 In addition to my general psychotherapy practice, I am the founder and director of easibirthing® and parenting.
-As part of easibirthing® and parenting, I support women and their partners with Hypnosis and Psychotherapy for Fertility, Pregnancy, Childbirth, Post Natal Mental Health & Parenting Support.
+As part of easibirthing® and parenting, I support women and their partners with Hypnosis and Psychotherapy for Fertility, Pregnancy, Tokophobia, Childbirth, Birth Trauma, Post Natal Mental Health & Parenting Support.

 The easibirthing® hypnobirthing model had been specifically designed, in consultation with midwives, to reflect birthing methods in the UK.